Luxury at it’s finest… Spa Architecture and Interior Design

 The holistic approach needed to encompass treatment using organic, raw and vegan products safe for people with sensitivities, allergies and in which could help in healing, while having a luxurious experience.
 Ideas of nature, and luxury merged with thoughts of stones, trees and Palm Springs.
 Being one of few salt rooms in the city, the site needed to fit the feel of the area and be easily accessible without walking through a smoky casino; it needed to be family friendly in nature so somebody like their son, could experience the benefits of the treatment.

 The elements came together naturally, Lapis being a stone and Oak being a tree, in this beautifully designed spa retreat.
+Salt room lounge brings healing and luxury under one roof.

-SUSTAINABLE DESIGN INTENT & INNOVATION:
+SPA ARCHITECTURE AND INTERIOR DESIGN, SUSTAINABLE DESIGN INTENT & INNOVATION:

 Use of organic, raw and natural products were important components for the theme of the spa architecture and interior design and for the social responsibility and sustainability of the overall project.
 Materials used were sourced from within the USA when possible, using local representatives.